StuyPulse/attendance-scanner/README.md

 #### Create an administrator
 Visit `localhost:8080/admin/create_admin` to create an administrator
 #### Deploying to Google App Engine
-1) If this is the first time you're deploying, run 'gcloud config set project stuypulse-attendance'
+1) If this is the first time you're deploying, run `gcloud config set project stuypulse-attendance`
-2) Otherwise, just run 'gcloud app deploy'
+2) Otherwise, just run `gcloud app deploy`